CaptainDario/DaKanji-mobile/README.md

 All contributions are welcome! <br/>
 If you think you have a good idea how to improve this app feel free [to open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues).
 You can also join the [discord server](https://discord.gg/cYTcpFStbs) and state your ideas there.
 After dicussing it, it would be if you would implement it and open a PR. <br/>
 You found a bug?
 Please [open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues). <br/>
+If you would like to help testing the app, please visit the [discord server](https://discord.gg/cYTcpFStbs) and ask there.

 ## Credits